This sample shows how to use the visibleArea property in a 3D Scene component. The visible is

 });

-This ensures that only features currently in the visible
+This ensures that only features currently in the visible are considered and the results of the Feature query are further processed

 to count the number of trees belonging to different categories within the visible area.
 This information is then used to update indicators at the bottom

-of the application, providing real-time feedback about the distribution of tree types in the view of the main scene.
+of the application, providing real-time feedback about the distribution of tree types in the view of the main Scene.

 Visualize the visibleArea